Last Updated on July 23, 2020 by Michael Joseph

 6. Enoki Mushrooms

-Enoki mushrooms (enokitake) are long thin white mushrooms which resemble a piece of string.
+Enoki mushrooms (enokitake) are long thin white mushrooms that resemble a piece of string.

 Again, they are one of the more unique looking mushroom varieties.